-- The ASTM License Agreement cannot be scrolled using a keyboard which is problematic for folks that have different levels of dexterity and cannot use a mouse. - Visual headings in the ASTM License Agreement are not semantically marked up or have an incorrect heading level making it difficult for screen reader users to understand the overlay structure and find content.
+- Whenever a modal interface appears, such as the "Sign in to access Reading Room" or the "ASTM License Agreement" dialogs, the keyboard focus is not managed correctly and is no longer visible. - The ASTM License Agreement cannot be scrolled using a keyboard which is problematic for folks that have different levels of dexterity and cannot use a mouse. - Visual headings in the ASTM License Agreement are not semantically marked up or have an incorrect heading level making it difficult for screen reader users to understand the overlay structure and find content.